inferentialism-ch/inferentialism-ch.github.io/README.md

 *Concordia University*
 [Watch video](https://youtu.be/PPAsvhwIqyU) 📄 [Read paper](https://drive.google.com/file/d/168xPWzPbhrqaLjcYWtKkURTLjmfXgROK/view?usp=sharing) 🗣 [See presentation](https://drive.google.com/file/d/1NnnQXA3jY9BlL6S7PXfUJqQHjGMhxFlg/view?usp=sharing)

-Hlobil develops a implication-space semantics that includes first-order quantification, while nevertheless preserves the inferentialist idea that meaning is constituted from inferences.
+Hlobil develops a implication-space semantics that includes first-order quantification, while nevertheless preserving the inferentialist idea that meaning is constituted from inferences.
 The open structured inferentialism that he discusses accommodates non-monotonic and non-transitive ways of reasoning.

 ---
 ### Reconciliation and the Spectre of Legal Skepticism: A Pragmatist Reading of Rule-Following and Legal Authority from Hart to Brandom